steinuil/steinuil.github.io/posts/dotnet-on-nix.md

-Me and a few friends have a Discord server where we all gather once a week (or even two lately, due to recent events) to watch a movie together.
+Me and a few friends have a Discord server where we all gather once a week (or even twice lately, due to recent events) to watch a movie together.
 It's been going on for about three and a half years and we thought it'd be about time to make a bot that handles voting and backlog and times for us, so we started writing one, in F#.

 My Raspberry Pi running NixOS is on 24/7, so I thought I could run the bot from there and learn something about packaging on Nix while doing so.